samcooler/flame_art/flamatik/README.md

 It also can be used with the simulator.

-# use
+# Use

-## NOTE
+>
+>**NOTE**
+>

-This is run in production with an auto start script.
+>This is run in production with an auto start script.
+>

-See the `pi_config` directory readme for how to start and stop in production using systemctl !
+>See the `pi_config` directory readme for how to start and stop in production using systemctl !

-## installation
+## iInstallation

 Install a recent python.
 Tested with 3.12.
 Current Ubuntu python is 3.10, so tested there too (sam's laptop).

 There is a virtual environment checked in, which isn't good practice.
-It only works on Sam's laptop.
+The venv only works on Sam's laptop.

 The production Raspberry PI is a Pi 3B.
 It is running Raspberrian Bullseye.

+Due to performance issues, I have also created a Pi 5 for testing.
+Please see further comments about performance.

 To built the python execution environment for a PI, I suggest running pyenv. https://github.com/pyenv/pyenv .
 This allows easy use of different python versions, then integrates well with `venv`.
 Basically:
 ```